AmbienceLang/Ambience/README.md

 # Ambiance
 Ambiance is a general-purpose programming language.
-Designed to simplify programming for newer developers as well as making it easy. to use for more experienced Devs
+Designed to simplify programming for newer developers as well as making it easy to use for more experienced Devs

 # Ambiance Syntax